fireMCG/Exiled-Vault/Exiled Vault Shared/Exiled Vault Divination Cards/PoE1/B/Brush, Paint and Palette.md

 ## Brush, Paint and Palette
 "Man may shape the world, but these?
-These shape the man." -Inquisitor Maligaro
+These shape the man."
+\- Inquisitor Maligaro
 ##
 ![[Brush, Paint and Palette.png]]